sunnysidedenver/regis_msds_practicum2/README.md

 Rerunning the model returned an accuracy > than 90% but looking at features of importance failed to outmatch random number generation.
 In other words, the model was really good at guessing (since there were only 4 choices) but overall had very low skill.

 Additional inspection of the data showed weak relationships between the training set and the number of fires (predictand).
+Also, there was a large amount of multicolinearity among the variables, meaning the variables had some relation to eachother, as well as the predictand.
+The model cannot distinguish then the proper weights each variable has on the predictand as a result.

 ## CONCLUSION